Your Ultimate Guide on Digital Death (and How to Handle It)

 If your accounts or password managers are protected by encryption keys or two-factor authentication, it may be impossible for your chosen trustees to access them without instructions.

 Prepare for this potential issue by researching the security measures you’ve enabled.
 Write them down and explain clearly what needs to be done in order to gain access.

-If encryption is involved, you’ll also need to provide access keys.
-Cloud service companies (and others who provide encrypted storage) typically won’t be able to help your family or friends out if the access keys are gone with you.
+You’ll need to provide access keys if encryption is involved.
+Cloud service companies (and others who provide encrypted storage) typically won’t be able to help your family or friends if the access keys are gone with you.
 That’s because you’re the only one who knows them.
 This may result in your encrypted data being lost forever.

 As for two-factor authentication, look into using USB security keys instead of the traditional SMS notifications.
 They are a relatively new option, but are already proving as a better alternative to text messages due to much stronger security.

-Google and Twitter have already added support for USB keys in their two-factor authentication, with more platforms sure to follow.
+Google and Twitter have already added support for USB keys in their two-factor authentication, and more platforms are sure to follow.

 If you’re using encryption keys or USB authenticators, your sensitive data is kept much safer.
 But you need to be responsible about their storage.

-Your trustees will have a much easier time accessing your digital possessions if they have these keys readily available once you’re gone – but if you’ve hidden them a little too well, access to these security measures may be impossible.
+Your trustees will have a much easier time accessing your digital possessions if they have these keys readily available once you’re gone.
+However, if you’ve hidden them a little too well, access to these security measures may be impossible.
 Keep that in mind.

 It goes without saying that the security keys should be kept in a safe place – preferably with all other documents pertaining to your digital death.

 Consider professional help.